 This information is about mitomycin given into a vein.
-We also have information about:
+We have other information about:

-- mitomycin and 5FU given into a vein during radiotherapy
+- mitomycin and 5FU when it is given along with radiotherapy (called chemoradiation).

-- mitomycin given directly into the bladder to treat non-invasive bladder cancer (intravesical chemotherapy).
+- mitomycin given directly into the bladder (intravesical chemotherapy) to treat non-invasive bladder cancer.

 It is best to read this information with our general information about chemotherapy and the type of cancer you have.
 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.